viamrobotics/docs/docs/how-tos/detect-people.md

 Adding Computer Vision allows machines to analyze images and gain meaningful information from video streams.
 You can then program the machines to act based on this data, for example by alerting you when people appear on your camera stream.

-In this guide you'll use machine learning to detect people in a camera stream.
+In this guide you'll use a publicly available machine learning model to detect people on a camera stream.

 {{< alert title="You will learn" color="tip" >}}